Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 4-lastlines contains a script that displays the last 10 lines of /etc/passwd.

 File 5-firstlines contains a script that displays the first 10 lines of /etc/passwd.

+File 6-third_line contains a script that displays the third line of the file iacta.
+The file iacta will be in the working directory.